UkoeHB/gitbook-sample/README.md

 ## GitHub Pages

 In GitHub -> Settings -> GitHub Pages -> Source -> select folder `/docs` from the dropdown (and `Save`).
-Then the GitBook will appear at `https://USERNAME.github.io/gitbook-sample/` (once Pages gets its act together, which may take up to 20mins or so for each update).
+Then the GitBook will appear at `https://USERNAME.github.io/gitbook-sample/` (once Pages gets its act together, which may take up to 20mins or so for each update; also note the GitBook updates piece-by-piece instead of all-at-once, which can be confusing).